tearust/t-rust/obsidian/account-model/README.md

 CML is inside layer1 smart contract.

 ## RA
-To reduce the layer1 cost, RA is intialized in layer2.
+To reduce the layer1 cost, RA is intialized and verified in layer2.
-> Question?
-How layer1 can verify the RA is legally initialized from layer2?
-Can we use ETH block hash as random number?
-This is not controlled by layer2.
-We use this random number to generate attestee and validators.
-If we cannot, we still need to intialize RA from layer1.
+The punishment happens in layer1.

-As long as enough validators approve a CML is valid, it passes RA and become trusted.
+Layer 1 also store the flag indicate that if a CML is "trusted (passed)" or "untrusted(not verified or verify failed)".

 ## Map between Hosting nodes to TApps
 End user need to check this map to find out which IP address (hosting node) actually hosting any given TApp.